lblod/lpdc-management-service/test/data-integrity-validation/specific-data-issues-for-concept-versie-to-fix-from-production-data.md

 ```

 is caused because the data in the database is exactly `"2020-12-09T12:00:00Z"` ; so no milliseconds specified ...
-=> use FormatPreservingDate to keep exact string format read from the database, but smartly compare taking into account nanos , millis, or none.
+=> use FormatPreservingDate to keep exact string format read from the database, but smartly compare taking into account nanos , millis, or none. -. ok